berdi00/weather-wise/tes.md

 ## Overview

-The Weather Wise is a user-friendly application designed to provide accurate and detailed weather forecasts.
+The Weather App is a user-friendly application designed to provide accurate and detailed weather forecasts.
 With features such as location selection, hourly forecasts, and additional weather metrics, users can easily stay informed about current and upcoming weather conditions.

 ---